-9.3.1 Licensed mental health professionals or professionals holding an Advanced Substance Use Disorder certificate, wanting to become a Field Instructor for the SUDTTC program must complete an application and be approved by the Field Education Program Director and Field Education Committee.
+Social workers wanting to become a Field Instructor for the College of Social Work must complete an application and be approved by the Field Education Program Director and Field Education Committee.

-9.3.2 Field Instructors must have a mental health clinical license or Advanced Substance Use Disorder certificate with at least two years of field experience post licensure or certificate.

-9.3.3 Field Instructors must practice in an approved agency or an agency planning to get approved and any changes in agency affiliation should be updated with the practicum office.

-9.3.4 Field Instructors must demonstrate a commitment to the education of students and have adequate time and resources to supervise a student on a consistent basis.

-9.3.5 Field Instructors must observe the National Certification Commission for Addiction Professionals Code of Ethics and operate within its context.

-9.3.6 Qualifications for approved SUDTTC Field Instructors include the following criteria:

-- a.
-Have a mental health license or Advanced Substance Use Disorder certificate with at least two years of field experience post licensure or certificate. - b.
-Participate in training sponsored by the Office of Field Education

-- c.
-Field Instructor certification shall be considered valid for five years, at the end of which the Field Instructor will be contacted by the Field Education Program to update and resubmit the application for review. - d.
-A Field Instructor's certified status may be reviewed at any time by the Field Director or Associate Director if concerns develop regarding the quality of the educational experience, supervisory relationship, or if ethical concerns arise regarding the Field Instructor's behavior.
-The Field Education Program may suspend certification status at any time.
+- 9.3.1.
+Field Instructors must have a BSW or MSW with at least two years of post-graduation field experience. - 9.3.2.
+Field Instructors must practice in an approved agency or an agency planning to get approved and any changes in agency affiliation should be updated with the Practicum Office. - 9.3.3.
+Field Instructors must demonstrate a commitment to the education of BSW students and have adequate time and resources to supervise a student on a consistent basis. - 9.3.4.
+Field Instructors must observe the NASW Code of Ethics and operate within its context. - 9.3.5.
+Qualifications for approved BSW Field Instructors include the following criteria: - a.
+Have a BSW or MSW with at least two years of post-graduation field experience. - b.
+Participate in training sponsored by the Practicum Office - c.
+Field Instructor certification shall be considered valid for five years, at the end of which the Field Instructor will be contacted by the Practicum Program to update and resubmit the application for review. - 9.3.6.
+A Field Instructor's certified status may be reviewed at any time by the Field Education Director or Associate Director if concerns develop regarding the quality of the educational experience, supervisory relationship, or if ethical concerns arise regarding the Field Instructor's behavior.
+The Practicum Program may suspend certification status at any time.

-9.4 Field Instructor Application Process: Eligible individuals within qualifying agencies who have an interest in providing field instruction will complete an application and provide letters of reference via IPT.
+9.4 Field Instructor Application Process:

+Eligible individuals within qualifying agencies who have an interest in providing field instruction will complete an application and provide letters of reference via IPT.